CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/data-restore.md

 # Data Restore

+Data restoration ensures synchronization and data integrity between **SAP Business One** and **CompuTec ProcessForce**.
+When items, costs, or manufacturing data are created or modified in SAP Business One, CompuTec ProcessForce automatically updates related objects — such as revisions, costing records, and classifications - to maintain consistency.

+However, if data is added manually or via **Data Transfer Workbench (DTW)** while ProcessForce is not installed or active, synchronization may fail.
+In such cases, the **Restore** functions must be executed to rebuild internal links and prevent system inconsistencies or performance issues.

 ![Item Details](./media/data-restore/item-master-data-costing.webp)

+**Purpose**

+The Data Restore functions help you:

+- Rebuild synchronization between SAP Business One and CompuTec ProcessForce.
+- Ensure that Item, Costing, Resource, and BOM data are properly aligned.
+- Prevent missing records or slow system performance caused by data inconsistencies.

+---

+## When to Use Data Restore

+Run the restore functions in the following situations:

+- CompuTec ProcessForce is newly installed in an existing SAP Business One database.
+- Data (such as Items, BOMs, or Batches) was created using DTW or while ProcessForce was not active.
+- System inconsistencies or synchronization warnings appear during daily operations.

+---

 Data synchronization between SAP Business One and CompuTec ProcessForce is crucial for maintaining system performance and data integrity.
 When users add, modify, or delete Item Master Data in SAP Business One, key data elements are automatically updated in CompuTec ProcessForce, including: